wolph/django-statsd/README.rst

 =======

 To install simply execute `python setup.py install`.
-If you want to run the tests first, run `python setup.py nosetests`
+If you want to run the tests first, run `python setup.py test`

 Usage